 Iowa has produced the largest corn crop of any state for almost two decades.
 In an average year, Iowa produces more corn than most countries.
-For example, Iowa grows three times as much corn as a country like Mexico.
+For example, Iowa grows about 3 times as much corn as a country like Mexico.

 Corn has been the dominant crop in Iowa for more than 150 years!
 A number of factors contribute to make corn Iowa's number one crop: